 There is no Agile Certification Body of Knowledge

 The books also represent the authors’ viewpoint of what Agile is so that provides some interesting nuances.
 Also, as I noted in the previous post, the scope of the exam is broader than just Scrum.
 The exam covers all flavors of Agile including Extreme Programming, Kanban, Lean, and of course Scrum.
+Each of the author’s perspective on agility can be slightly different.

 Over time I’ve bought all the reference books for the exam.
-I think thy are all pretty good books and I’ve learned something from all of them.
+I think they are all pretty good books and I’ve learned something from all of them.
 Mike Cohn’s books are good, as are the books by Alistair Cockburn and David Anderson.

 But I have to say the books that I’ve gifted the most are the Agile Retrospectives book by Esther Derby and Diana Larsen, and the Coaching Agile Teams book by Lyssa Adkins.
 If you are a Scrum Master or Coach, you should have those books even if you don’t have any plans to take the exam.